naydef/8086eD/README.md

   * Harddrive and booting from it
   * Full decoding of the instructions in the debugger

   I made this emulator, in order to learn more about x86 assembly, IBM-based computers.
-Also I have several computer with Intel 386 processor, but It doesn't want to boot.
-So, the next thing to do is to mod its BIOS later on.
-Writing emulator is nice thing to do :)
+Also I have a computer with Intel 386SX processor, but it doesn't want to boot.
+So, the next thing to do is to mod its BIOS later and i pratice modifying BIOSes and understanding istructions with this